ZaiusInc/app-sdk/README.md

 * _src/liquid-extension_ – Extensions for dynamic campaign content (powered by Shopify Liquid).
 * _src/schema_ – Custom fields and relations users are required to install with an app.

-Apps are run in an isolated environment and to avoid data leaking/pollution across accounts, each process of an app only handles a single request at a time.
-However, there can be hundreds of processes running simultaneously, so avoid race conditions when interacting with external storage and APIs.
+Apps are run in an isolated environment and to avoid data leaking/pollution across accounts.
+However, there can be hundreds of requests running simultaneously, so avoid race conditions when interacting with external storage and APIs.